Park of Friendship, New Belgrade: Peace Avenue

 The Avenue of Peace with the memorial obelisk "Eternal Flame" is located in the central part of the park.
 The park features a flower statue of the sculptor Lidija Mišić.
-Peace Avenue with 25 plane trees that were planted by statesmen, during a conference of the NAM in Belgrade until 1989, is 180 m long, which also represents the number of countries which had a commitment to peace as their political priority, through the so-called policy of peaceful, active coexistence.
+Peace Avenue with 25 plane trees that were planted by statesmen during a conference of the NAM in Belgrade until the 1989 summit, is 180 m long, which also represents the number of countries that committed themselves to peace as a political priority through the so-called policy of peaceful, active coexistence.
 All participants of the First Conference planted the same plant – plane tree.

-The selection of plane trees is their longevity, which emphasizes the idea of establishing a lasting peace in the world.
+The selection of plane trees is based on their longevity, which emphasizes the idea of establishing a lasting peace in the world.
 Next to each planted tree is a tablet with the name of the statesman and the country of origin, year of planting, and the denomination of the tree Platanus acerifolia.
-Plane tree seedlings are placed at a distance of eight meters so that they could merge at a certain height of their growth and thus form a unique green series which also symbolizes of the connection of all nations through a common idea.
+Plane tree seedlings are placed at a distance of eight meters so that they can merge when they reach a certain height and thus form a unique green series which also symbolizes the connection of all nations through a common idea.
 From the competition solution to today, only 9.5 hectares of park area have been realized.
-Although little has been done out of the original idea of the architect Pališaški, specificity in the formation of a modern park is basically considered even today.
+Although little has been done out of the original idea of the architect Pališaški, the park’s unique design is still appreciated today.

 Monument "Eternal Flame"

 The Eternal Flame memorial is located in the park and is dedicated to the military and civilian victims of the NATO bombing of Yugoslavia.
-Largely conceived by Mirjana Marković, the leader of the Yugoslav Left and wife of Yugoslav president Slobodan Milošević.
-It was originally planned to have a height of 78 meters, to symbolize the 78 days of the bombing.
+The memorial was largely conceived by Mirjana Marković, the leader of the Yugoslav Left, and wife of Yugoslav president Slobodan Milošević.
+It was originally planned to have a height of 78 meters to symbolize the 78 days of the bombing.

-The monument was unveiled on June 12, 2000, to commemorate the first anniversary of the end of the bombing.
+The monument was unveiled on 12 June 2000, to commemorate the first anniversary of the end of the bombing.
 It was vandalized following the overthrow of Slobodan Milošević and was in a state of ruin for several years.
-It was partial renovation in 2019, but the flame remained extinguished.
+It was partially renovated in 2019, but the flame remained extinguished.

 Famous people in the park

-In this park, numerous officials and celebrities planted a tree as a sign of friendship, and among them were the following: Francois Mitterrand, Јоsip Broz Tito, Jawaharlal Nehru, Gamal Abdel Nasser, Queen Elizabeth II, Fidel Castro, Мuammar Gaddafi, Emperor Haile Selassie, Leonid Brezhnev, Mikhail Gorbachev, Richard Nixon, Jimmy Carter, Todor Živkov, Nicolae Ceausescu, Kim Il Sung, Indira Gandhi and others.
+In this park, numerous officials and celebrities planted a tree as a sign of friendship.
+Among them were the following: Francois Mitterrand, Jоsip Broz Tito, Jawaharlal Nehru, Gamal Abdel Nasser, Queen Elizabeth II, Fidel Castro, Muammar Gaddafi, Emperor Haile Selassie, Leonid Brezhnev, Mikhail Gorbachev, Richard Nixon, Jimmy Carter, Todor Živkov, Nicolae Ceausescu, Kim Il Sung, Indira Gandhi and others.
 The last official who planted a tree during the existence of the Socialist Federative Republic of Yugoslavia was the Romanian President Ion Iliesku, who planted the 194th tree in the park in 1991.
 Even after the breakup of Yugoslavia, the tradition of planting trees in the park was maintained, so the members of the Rolling Stones planted trees in 2007, before their concert in Belgrade.